-Before joining Emory University, Nevitt served as the Distinguished Professor of Leadership and Law at the US Naval Academy in Annapolis, MD.
+Before joining Emory, Nevitt served as an associate professor at Syracuse University College of Law and the Distinguished Professor of Leadership and Law at the US Naval Academy in Annapolis, MD.
 From 2017-2019 Nevitt served as the Sharswood Fellow, Lecturer-in-Law at the University of Pennsylvania Law School, where he taught climate change law and policy, and a seminar on national security law and society.
-From 2020-2022 Nevitt taught law as an associate professor at Syracuse University College of Law.

 Professor Nevitt recently completed grant-funded research via the Kleinman Center at the University of Pennsylvania addressing the legal issues associated with climate adaptation and managed retreat.
-Before academia, Nevitt served as both a tactical jet aviator and attorney (JAG) in the United States Navy, serving in the rank of commander.
+Before academia, Nevitt served as both a tactical jet aviator and attorney (JAG) in the United States Navy, serving in the rank of commander and as a White House Military Social Aide.
 His military awards include the Air Medal and Meritorious Service Medal (four awards).
-As an aviator, Nevitt flew 1,000+ flight hours and accumulated more than 290 carrier-arrested landings.
+As an aviator, Nevitt flew 1,000+ flight hours and accumulated more than 290 carrier-arrested landings from the USS Constellation (CV 64).
+As a Navy JAG, Nevitt served as an environmental attorney, criminal defense attorney, ethics attorney, and served as the senior legal advisor for the U.S. investigation into Iranian detention of U.S. sailors, Farsi Island, Iran.

 Originally from Rhode Island, Nevitt received his J.D. and LL.M. (with distinction) from the Georgetown University Law Center and his B.S.E. from the Wharton School, University of Pennsylvania.